 Use your multisig to control a Colony's most critical permissions.
 Multisig+Reputation weighted governance = 🤩.

 Choose a contact, input an ABI, select the functions, set the variables, and hey presto, you got yourself a transaction.
 Need more than one?
 No problem!
 Colony lets you add as many transactions as you need in a sequence, and get them all approved.
 As long as the colony doesn't object, you'll be free to go and create the transactions on the colony's behalf.

-Construct complex expenditures via UI: arbitrary recipients, tokens, and amounts.
+Construct complex expenditures via UI: arbitrary recipients, tokens, amounts, and claim delays.
 E.g. two recipients, each receiving CLNY + xDai in differing amounts.

 A transparency portal for your organisation, aggregating all the financial information your members, tokenholders, and community need to know.

 Insight into the total value of your organization's assets, broken down by asset type, and where they are located within the colony.

 Every transaction in and out of your colony.
 Filter by Team, Token, Date, and more.